quarta-feira, 24 de julho de 2024

 In a recent editorial in the scientific journal Genes, Genomes, Genetics, the editor-in-chief, a professor at the University of Florida with a Scopus h-index of 45, highlights a critical but often overlooked point: citations are the primary way we recognize members of the global scientific community.
-As a result, individuals without citations, including full professors with none or an embarrassingly low number, are effectively excluded from this community. https://academic.oup.com/g3journal/article/14/7/jkae102/7709035
+Consequently, academics with no citations—or only a shockingly low number, including some full professors—are effectively excluded from this community, exposed as impostors. https://academic.oup.com/g3journal/article/14/7/jkae102/7709035

 In my country, I've noticed that some academics achieve full professorships through nepotism or political connections, while top young scholars are forced to emigrate to other countries to secure such positions.
 This issue is not unique to my country; a few years ago, a study revealed rampant nepotism in Italian academia.
 These problems exist in many countries, not just in Southern Europe.